NCAS-CMS/cfdm/docs/source/tutorial.rst

 * apply netCDF compression and packing;

-* set the endian-ness of the output data; and
+* set the endianness of the output data; and

 * specify whether or not :ref:`netCDF string arrays <Strings>` are to be used.